What Buyers Notice First When Viewing a Home Online

 This is especially common in:

-• empty homes
+• vacant homes

 • awkward layouts